cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/security-identity-goteleport.md

 platform."
 This not only eliminates the need for private keys on developer workstations but also adds an identity and access management layer.
 This layer allows you to easily and quickly add or remove individuals with specific access rights to your infrastructure.

 Typically, Teleport is configured in a way that make the web user interface accessible to the public internet[^setupteleport].

+> <span style="font-size:smaller">
+> In principle, Teleport is already acting as a reverse proxy and could do the same thing as Nginx Proxy Manager or Traefik are doing and implement the <a
+> href="https://letsencrypt.org/de/docs/challenge-types">DNS-01</a> protocol.
+But as far as I am aware this is not supported (yet).
+At least the issue
+> in the github issue tracker is still open: <a href="https://github.com/gravitational/teleport/issues/23996">Support ACME with DNS providers</a>.
+>
+> It seems that Teleport is only supporting the <a href="https://letsencrypt.org/docs/challenge-types/#tls-alpn-01">TLS-ALPN-01</a> ACME challenge
+> type, which is only working with a direct internet connection.
+This is at least what is indicated in <a
+> href="https://goteleport.com/docs/deploy-a-cluster/high-availability/#tls-credential-provisioning">TLS credential provisioning</a> in the teleport
+> documentation.
+And this seems to be the root cause, why Teleport insists on running with its web user interface accessible to the public internet.
+> </span>

-However, I'm not a fan of setups where web user interfaces are exposed on the internet as it **significantly increases your attack surface**!
+However, I'm not a fan
+of setups where web user interfaces are exposed on the internet as it **significantly increases your attack surface**!
 I advocate for web user interfaces to be accessible only behind a firewall/router within the intranet, not the internet.
 However, by default, Teleport wants to be accessible publicly on the internet because it needs to obtain a valid TLS/SSL certificate from Let's Encrypt or similar.
 For more information, refer to [Step